Close

 Special Considerations

-Transit passengers staying in the airport international zone typically don't need visas.
+Transit passengers staying in the airport international zone typically do not need visas.
 However, leaving the airport requires meeting standard entry requirements.

 Always verify current requirements through Guatemala's official consular services, as visa policies can change without notice.